caos-linux/Mersenne-Twister-Random-Sequence-Generator/README.md

 # Mersenne Twister Random Sequence Generator
-This form allows you to generate randomized sequences of integers by mean of a Mersenne Twister implementation in javascript.
+The form in random.html allows you to generate randomized sequences of integers by mean of a Mersenne Twister implementation in javascript.
 It lets you specify a seed value.

 The sequence does not contain duplicates (the numbers are like raffle tickets drawn from a hat).